mrbooshehri/awesome-promtps/learning/README.md

 # The Deep Dive Explainer:

-Break down [complex topic] like I'm 12, then gradually increase complexity over 5 levels until I reach expert understanding."
+Break down [complex topic] like I'm 12, then gradually increase complexity over 5 levels until I reach expert understanding.

 # Mistake Prevention System:

 List the 10 most common mistakes beginners make with [skill/topic].
-For each, give me a simple check to avoid it."
+For each, give me a simple check to avoid it.

 # Learning Path Architect:

 Create a step-by-step roadmap to master [skill] in [timeframe].
-Include milestones, resources, and weekly goals."
+Include milestones, resources, and weekly goals.

 # The Analogy Machine:

 Explain [difficult concept] using 3 different analogies from [sports/cooking/movies].
-Make it impossible to forget."
+Make it impossible to forget.

 # Practice Problem Generator:

 Give me 5 progressively harder practice problems for [topic].
-Include hints and detailed solutions."
+Include hints and detailed solutions.

 # Real-World Connector:

 Show me 7 ways [concept I'm learning] applies to everyday situations.
-Use specific examples I can relate to."
+Use specific examples I can relate to.

 # Knowledge Gap Hunter:

 Quiz me on [subject] with 10 questions.
-Based on my answers, identify exactly what I need to study next."
+Based on my answers, identify exactly what I need to study next.

 # The Simplification Master:

-Take this complex explanation [paste text] and rewrite it so a 10-year-old could understand it perfectly."
+Take this complex explanation [paste text] and rewrite it so a 10-year-old could understand it perfectly.

 # Memory Palace Builder:

-Help me create a vivid story connecting these [facts/formulas/vocab words] so I never forget them."
+Help me create a vivid story connecting these [facts/formulas/vocab words] so I never forget them.

 #  Progress Accelerator:

 I know [current knowledge].
-Design 3 challenging projects that will push me to the next level in [skill/subject]."
+Design 3 challenging projects that will push me to the next level in [skill/subject].